tekktrik/CircuitPythonukah/README.md

 * I would bend each LED so the pins so would be in just about the right place, and then I bend the wires again to somewhat lock it in place.
-I'd then solder one pin to the board, before then using one hand to hold the LED and PCB, and the other to use the soldering iron, which would allow me to remelt the solder and use my hand to finely position the LED.
+I'd then solder one pin to the board, while using one hand to hold the LED and PCB, and the other to use the soldering iron, which would allow me to remelt the solder and use my hand to finely position the LED.
 * The USB C receptacle was a byproduct of not wanting multiple USB receptacle types between the microcontroller and the PCB.
 I found that I could do a similar trick to the LED and solder one pad to "lock" it, and then use one hand to apply pressure to it